 - (a) an EEA state; - (b) a local authority of an EEA state; - (c) a non-EEA state; or - (d) a public international body to which one or more EEA states belong. - 14.2.
 Where no more than 35% in value of the Scheme Property of a Sub-fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 14.3.
-Notwithstanding 12.1 and subject to 14.2 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, government and public securities issued by that body shall be taken into account.

-15. Investment in collective investment schemes
+The Company or a Sub-fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - 14.3.1. the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Sub-fund; - 14.3.2. no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 14.3.3. the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - 14.3.4. the disclosures required by the FCA have been made. - 14.4.
+Notwithstanding 12.1 and subject to 14.2 and 14.3 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, government and public securities issued by that body shall be taken into account. - 15.
+Investment in collective investment schemes - 15.1.
+VT RM Alternative Income Fund will not invest in collective investment schemes.

-15.1.
-Up to 100% of the value of the Scheme Property of a Sub-fund may be invested in units or shares in other collective investment schemes ("Second Scheme") provided the Second Scheme satisfies all of the following conditions and provided that no more than 30% in value of the Scheme Property of a Sub-fund is invested in Second Schemes within 15.1.1(b) - 15.1.1 (e) below.
+Save as otherwise provided in the prospectus, up to 100% of the value of the Scheme Property of a Sub-fund may be invested in units or shares in other collective investment schemes ("Second Scheme") provided the Second Scheme satisfies all of the following conditions and provided that no more than 30% in value of the Scheme Property of a Sub-fund is invested in Second Schemes within 15.1.1(b) - 15.1.1 (e) below.